 The artist of this beautiful hummingbird pendant is world renown, Calvin Begay, who was born in Gallup, New Mexico in 1965.
 Raised in Tohatchi, New Mexico, Calvin learned to make jewelry from his mother and uncle around the age of 10.
 Calvin has become an accomplished lapidary artist, designer and silversmith, earning the reputation as a master craftsman.
 In 1989, Calvin Begay was awarded Best of Show at the Gallup Inter-Tribal Ceremonial.
 His distinguished jewelry has earned numerous awards and is frequently featured in Arizona Highways.

-This exceptional #8 Turquoise stone is surrounded by a hand-twisted sterling silver rope design and two platforms of intricately hand-carved and hand-tooled borders.
-The sterling silver work in this pendant is exceptional.
-It was handcrafted by Navajo Native American artist, John Nelson, one of our favorite artists.
-His craftsmanship is meticulous!
+Navajo Native American artist, John Nelson, handcrafted this sterling silver #8 Turquoise pendant.
+The turquoise is surrounded by a hand-twisted sterling silver rope design and intricately, hand-carved and hand-tooled borders.
+The sterling silver work in this pendant is exceptional with meticulous craftsmanship!
 John has even hand-stamped the top of the bale for additional detail.

 The legendary Kokopelli is a hump-backed flute player that served the Native American Indian Indian cultures as a symbol of courtship, fertility and peaceful trade.
 He is also know for melting the winter snow and bringing about the spring rains for a successful harvest.